-The government has not put forward a clear definition of responsible business conduct, nor does it have specific policies to promote and encourage it.
-The government has not conducted a national action plan on RBC, nor does it currently factor it into procurement decisions.
+The GoTT has not put forward a clear definition of responsible business conduct, nor does it have specific policies to promote and encourage it.
+The GoTT has not conducted a national action plan on RBC, nor does it currently factor it into procurement decisions.

 There have not been any high-profile, controversial instances of private sector impact on human rights.

-TT has laws to ensure protection of labor rights, consumers, and the environment.
+TT has laws to ensure protection of human rights, labor rights, consumers, and the environment.
 Enforcement, however, is lacking due to staffing shortages, capacity issues, and a bureaucratic judiciary.

-The Caribbean Corporate Governance Institute is a not-for-profit organization headquartered in Trinidad and Tobago that freely advocates for responsible business conduct and improved corporate governance practices in the Caribbean.
+The Caribbean Corporate Governance Institute is a not-for-profit organization headquartered in TT that freely advocates for responsible business conduct and improved corporate governance practices in the Caribbean.

-As a member of the EITI, the government publicly declares annually all revenues received from companies engaged in the extractive industries.
+As a member of the Extractive Industries Transparency Initiative (EITI), the GoTT publicly declares annually all revenues received from companies engaged in the extractive industries.
 The companies, in turn, publicly declare payments to the government.

 Various pieces of legislation address corruption of public officials:

-The Freedom of Information Act gives members of the public a general right (with specified exceptions) of access to official documents of public authorities.
+- The Freedom of Information Act gives members of the public a general right (with specified exceptions) of access to public authorities’ official documents.
 The intention of the act was to address the public’s concerns of corruption and to promote a system of open and good governance.
 In compliance with the act, designated officers in each ministry and statutory authority process applications for information.

 U.S. firms often say corruption is an obstacle to FDI, particularly in government procurement, since TT’s procurement processes are not transparent.